wanforge/quotes/README.md

 - 🏅 Quality means doing it right when no one is looking.

+## R

+- 🎸 Results!
+Why, man, I have gotten a lot of results.
+I know several thousand things that won't work.

 ## S
 - 🌛 So is cheerfulness, or a good temper, the more it is spent, the more remains.
 - 🌠 Subdue your appetites, my dears, and you've conquered human nature.